eatnug/whatthefuckRN/README.md

 ## 닥터필 앱

-- typescript
+- [x] typescript for language
-- react native
+- [x] react native for cross platform app
-- redux & redux-saga
+- [ ] redux & redux-saga for state management
-- styled-components
+- [x] styled-components for css
-- jest & detox
+- [ ] jest & detox for test
-- codepush & fastlane
+- [ ] codepush & fastlane for deployment
+- [ ] sentry for bug report